sco0ter/babbler/xmpp-client/src/site/markdown/index.md

 On this site you learn about some general design considerations, a brief user guide and API documentation.

-You know what the different workflows are, and you should have a pretty good grasp of fundamental Git usage.
-In this section, you’ll learn about a few common patterns for contributing to a project.

 ## Design Philosophy

 While designing the library I had the following design goals in mind: